bdstein33/personal-site/README.md

 - Tests for endpoints (dev optimization)

-- Refactor routes to be in their own file

 - Use Promise.resolve to handle errors in actionCreator

 - Add scopes to models (in particular password vs regular scope for user)